Admission Requirements for the Master of Science in Applied Nutrition Program

-Students not seeking a degree may enroll into individual courses as a non-matriculated student, space permitting and upon approval by the program manager.
-Non-matriculated students must hold a bachelor’s degree and submit an official transcript reflecting conferral of degree.
+Students not seeking a degree may enroll in individual courses as a non-matriculated student, space permitting and upon approval by the program manager.
+Non-matriculated students must hold a bachelor’s degree and submit an official transcript reflecting conferral of the degree.
 Students may not move from non-matriculated to matriculated status within the same semester.
 Please contact an enrollment counselor to assist in this process.

 More information explaining the admissions requirements for international students or applicants with international degrees can be found here on the International Admissions page.
 If you have specific questions, please contact an enrollment counselor for personal guidance through the application process.

 Enrollment counselors are here to help you understand the Applied Nutrition admission requirements and assist you throughout the entire application process.

 Enrollment Counselor III